andybalham/blog-source-code/blog-posts/openapi-dynamic-client.md

 The `ClientOperation` class encapsulates the details for a particular operation, as defined in the OpenAPI document.
 The OpenAPI document is processed as part of the `OpenApiClientV2.CreateAsync` method, and a dictionary of `ClientOperation` instances indexed by operation id is created.
 This processing allows an efficient use of the operation details to validate the body and non-body parameters.
 For example, the JSON schemas for request bodies are generated at the point, to be reused as long as the client instance is held.

-`RestSharp` greatly simplified the client development.
+The `RestSharp` package greatly simplified the client development.
 In particular, the `AddUrlSegment` method allowed me to set the request parameters without having to worry about any string parsing or encoding.

 ```csharp
 private static void AddPathParameter(